-In Asia-Pacific, an overcapacity of PET and PTA as well as a change in PTA pricing structure to a paraxylene (PX) cost-linked basis have led to restructuring within the PET market.
-As new plants are coming on line, supply is expected to remain ample.
-The same situation applies for Europe.
+In Asia-Pacific, an overcapacity of PET and PTA, as well as a change in PTA pricing structure to a paraxylene (PX) cost-linked basis, have led to restructuring within the PET market.
+As new plants are coming on line in Asia and Europe, supply is expected to remain ample.

 Demand is likely to pick up in preparation for the summer peak season for bottled beverages.

 The US is tight on PTA following a fire at BP’s site in South Carolina.
 Permanent repairs should be completed early in 2015.

 New capacity due to come on stream in Brazil could put downward pressure on prices in South America.

 Regional price assessments, published daily or weekly, enabling you to keep track of trading prices, understand price drivers/fluctuations and set a benchmark for contract price settlements.
 ICIS offers reports on over 180 commodities across the global petrochemical, energy and fertilizer markets.
 Information covered in our price reports includes: